lxc/incus/doc/reference/provided_metrics.md

 (provided-metrics)=
 # Provided metrics

-LXD provides a number of instance metrics and internal metrics.
+Incus provides a number of instance metrics and internal metrics.
 See {ref}`metrics` for instructions on how to work with these metrics.

 ## Instance metrics